ericbrished-cyber/direct_repo/prompt_templates/3llm_prompt_fewshot.md

 ---------------------------------------------------------------------
 FIXED ICO TRIPLETS (MUST NOT BE ALTERED)

-The ICO triplets provided in {ico_list} are fixed and authoritative.
+The ICO triplets provided in ico list: {ico_list} are fixed and authoritative.
 You must:

 - use them exactly as written in the JSON output,
 - never modify their wording,